Importing Expiration Items for Contacts - Multiple Date Columns

 Get started importing your multiple expiring items for Contacts (ie. training, permits, etc) from your Multi-Column Dates Spreadsheet

-2) Document Types must be created in your account prior to import for successful mapping.
+- Document Types: Create necessary Document Types in your account before starting the import for successful mapping.

 Date triggers: